Lucevar/mw-immersion-mods/catalogues/wilderness-quests.md

 Sosia Caristiana will relocate to Guild of Mages in Caldera if you side with her; Hlormar Wine-Sot will relocate to Shenk's Shovel if you choose to side with him, otherwise he will be disabled if you decline to help him search for Cloudcleaver.
 #### The Corpse and the Skooma Pipe
 * [**The Corpse and the Skooma Pipe Overhaul**](https://www.nexusmods.com/morrowind/mods/46696) by Gavrilo93
+Adds seven new roleplay-friendly options for completing the quest.
 #### The Lady's Ring
 #### The Man Who Spoke to Slaughterfish
 * [**GAMA - Go Away Move Along**](https://www.nexusmods.com/morrowind/mods/46797) by l1lartur0